Chris Jeffrey

 Christopher Jeffrey (born November 19, 1988) is a Canadian curler from Halifax, Nova Scotia.
-He currently plays the alternate on Team Scott Jones.
+He currently plays second on Team Zach Eldridge.

 Career

 Men's

 In his junior career, Jeffrey played in the 2007 Canadian Junior Curling Championships, finishing with a 4–8 record.

 Jeffrey made the provincial final in 2013 playing third for Zach Eldridge.
 They lost to James Grattan by one point.
 He won his first Tankard title in 2015 at the 2015 Pepsi Tankard as second for Jeremy Mallais and they went on to have a 2–9 record at the 2015 Tim Hortons Brier in Calgary.
 He joined the Grattan rink for the 2017–18 season and the move paid off for him as the team won the 2018 Papa John's Pizza Tankard.
 At the 2018 Tim Hortons Brier, they finished with a 3–5 record.
 They won the tankard once again in 2020 and finished with a 3–4 record at the 2020 Tim Hortons Brier.